itead/Segnix/README.md

 executable binary file.
 When you encounter other bugs in your sketch,debug skills on C++ program will also helpful for solving your problems.

-# For more help

-You can find some important and helpful documents in directory [SDK/doc](https://github.com/itead/SDK/tree/master/doc).

-Please find in project wiki at <http://wiki.iteadstudio.com/ITEAD_SDK>.
-With more and more hardware that it supports, wiki will also be updated accordingly.

 # Plan for Next Stage